ViralTexts/gtr-clusters/clusters/18520820-sn84023127-PropertiesOfTheTomato.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+that in most instances the country press
+of New South Wales was in favor of the
+policy he represented, because they,
+living amongst the producneers of the
+colony, knew how much depended upon the
 judicious fostering of natives
 industries.
 Dr Bennett says-&quot;The tomato
 is one of the most powerful deobstrnents